-Sohail is investigating the impact of the UK asylum process on mental health, with a particular focus on Iranian and Afghan asylum seekers.
-The initial part of his research will look at how researchers and work with asylum seekers in a non-exploitative, more equitable manner.
+Sohail is investigating the impact of the UK asylum process on mental health, with a particular focus on Iranian and Afghan people seeking asylum.
+The initial part of his research is an ethnography trying to understand how researchers can work with asylum seekers in a non-exploitative, more equitable manner.
+He has also conducted a wide-ranging systematic review on post-migration social environmental risk factors for mental health in people seeking asylum.